If you’re a restaurant worker, and your partner felt a little left out over Valentine’s Day, here’s a little article for them.

 When you’re with someone in the industry, you get points for merely being “industry-adjacent.”
 Their friends will treat you like one of their own.
 If they get a round of Fireball and Rumplemintz shots, they’ll include you just like you worked a shift.

 Industry workers are just more plugged in – it’s just a fact.
-You’ll start with listening to Drake and soon enough you’ll be on to Jamila Woods, Angel Olsen and James Blake.
+You’ll start with listening to Drake and soon enough you’ll be on to Jamila Woods, Angel Olsen and SZA.
 If you get invited to the busser’s DJ night, you need to go: don’t question it.

 You’ll be a better customer.